 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct three to four months out for December through February windows.
 Skip if predictable hotel inventory matters; the condo-hotel rotation makes availability genuinely unpredictable.